flouthoc/wiser/README.md

 # wiser

- A very minimal type-2 hypervisor built using Linux Kernel Virtual Machine for Linux.
+ A very minimal vmm built using Linux Kernel Virtual Machine for Linux.

  Following project is under-development expect unfinished components.